Tip-Sy/BigData/README.md

 ### Input files ###

-* The name of each log file is "listen-YYYYMMDD.log", containing all the listenings of the day "YYYYMMDD"
+* The name of each log file is "listenings-YYYYMMDD.log", containing all the listenings of the day "YYYYMMDD"
 * Each line of the files represents one listening, and is formatted as follows: *song_id|user_id|country_code*
 * *song_id*: ID of the song listened
 * *user_id*: ID of the user who listened to the song